workbuoy/workbuoy-suite/README-APPLY.txt

 Fix CI seed step to avoid ts-node ESM cycle

 What this patch does
-- Adds an npm script "seed:roles" that runs seed with `tsx` (no loader cycles)
+- Adds an npm script "seed:roles" that runs seed with `node --import tsx apps/backend/prisma/seed.ts`
 - Updates .github/workflows/ci.yml to call `npm run seed:roles`

 How to apply